-King's has been a Regional Centre for diagnostic services for over 20 years, providing Immunophenotyping, Cytogenetic and Molecular Diagnostic services to haematologists; covering most of Southeast England, with populations varying from densely urban to rural with wide variations in levels of affluence and deprivation.
-There has been a steady rise in referrals (now over 12,000 samples per year) to the King's laboratories, from clinicians who require increasingly sophisticated and accurate haematological diagnoses, for diagnosis and disease monitoring.
+King's College Hospital has been a Regional Centre for diagnostic services for over 20 years, providing Immunophenotyping, Cytogenetic and Molecular Diagnostic services to haematologists; covering most of Southeast England, with populations varying from densely urban to rural with wide variations in levels of affluence and deprivation.
+Diagnostic laboratories embedded in the SE-HMDS are owned and managed by Synnovis LLP.
+The LMH laboratory provides genomics services to the South East Genomics Laboratory Hub.
+(SE-GLH)

+There has been a steady rise in referrals (now over 17,000 samples per year) to the Synnovis laboratories at King's, from clinicians who require increasingly sophisticated and accurate haematological diagnoses, for diagnosis and disease monitoring.

 Key features:

-- The Flow Cytometry laboratory now processes over 6,000 samples per year for Immunophenotyping. - The Cytogenetics/FISH laboratory analyses over 4,000 samples/year by conventional cytogenetics and over 2000 samples/year by FISH techniques - LMH provides a wide repertoire of translocation detection, mutation screen analyses and quantitative monitoring for Minimal Residual Disease in myeloid and lymphoid diseases. - Pre- and post-transplant molecular analysis with a 16 point genetic profile provides sensitive post-transplant Chimerism monitoring of engraftment to guide clinical intervention with DLI. - With the publication of the National Institute for Clinical Excellence (NICE) guidance on the cancer services, 'Improving Outcomes in Haematological Cancers' (IOG), King's has made the logical extension to develop the Regional Specialist Diagnostic Services as outlined in the guidance. - This is also consistent with the Carter Report recommendations on NHS laboratory services in England with regard to building capacity and providing an enhanced level of equipment and expertise.
-King's has appointed three full-time HMDC Consultants to develop these services and providing NICE IOG-compliant 'whole-system' integrated diagnostic and reporting processes capable of producing a final electronic integrated diagnostic report.
-This is achieved by developing a multidisciplinary team of specialist pathologists who provide a high-volume, rapid turn-round, integrated diagnostic service in a single centre.
+- LMH provides a wide repertoire of translocation detection, mutation screening and quantitative monitoring for Minimal Residual Disease in myeloid and lymphoid diseases. - Post-transplant chimerism analysis with a 16 point genetic profile provides sensitive monitoring of engraftment to guide clinical intervention with DLI. - With the publication of the National Institute for Clinical Excellence (NICE) guidance on the cancer services, 'Improving Outcomes in Haematological Cancers' (IOG), King's has made the logical extension to develop the Regional Specialist Diagnostic Services as outlined in the guidance. - This is also consistent with the Carter Report recommendations on NHS laboratory services in England with regard to building capacity and providing an enhanced level of equipment and expertise.
+King's has appointed four full-time SE-HMDS Consultants to develop these services and providing NICE IOG-compliant 'whole-system' integrated diagnostic and reporting processes capable of producing a final electronic integrated diagnostic report.
+This is achieved by developing a multidisciplinary team of specialist pathologists who provide a high-volume, rapid turn-round, integrated diagnostic service in a single centre. - The SE-HMDS laboratories participate in the national (NHSE) whole Genome Sequencing (WGS) service.